Ping An finds suitable rebound deal

-Ping An Insurance (601318.SS), (2318.HK) may indemnify one costly deal with a better one.
+HONG KONG (Reuters Breakingviews) - Ping An Insurance may indemnify one costly deal with a better one.
 Not long after losing $1.5 billion in a failed property investment, the Chinese conglomerate plans to spend up to $7.9 billion to buy control of Founder Group, Peking University’s bankrupt corporate empire.
 A more synergistic acquisition would be welcome.

 A 2018 foray into China Fortune Land has come back to bite Ping An.
 Despite government backing, the Hebei-based developer defaulted earlier this year.
 Ping An’s impairment losses on its 25% stake and bond holdings amounted to 18.2 billion yuan ($2.8 billion), erasing some 10 billion yuan from its net profit in the first quarter.